Strict editorial policy that focuses on accuracy, relevance, and impartiality

 He added that criminal organizations use multiple exchanges and multiple currencies.
 By mixing their virtual coins using a ‘tumbler service’, criminals make it even harder to trace the source of the money.

-Internet Organised Crime Threat Assessment (IOCTA), that Monero, Ethereum, and Zcash were gaining popularity within the digital underground.
+In 2017, Europol stated in its Internet Organised Crime Threat Assessment (IOCTA), that Monero, Ethereum, and Zcash were gaining popularity within the digital underground.
 Today, the European Union Agency for Law Enforcement Cooperation doesn’t seem worried about ETH as much and Dash gained a seat in the top 3.

 Unfortunately the fact that crypto-currencies make (trans-national) crime easier and less visible is a major problem and should not be brushed aside easily with nonsense arguments like “so is cash”.
 It is absolutely not reason enough to not be very positive about crypto-currencies in general, but it is an issue that will become a much bigger problem very quickly and may have a significant effect on what “the world” will end up thinking about and doing with block-chain based systems.